jacobsinclair/Census-Data-Visualizer/README.md

 # Requirements to run
-* Because JavaFX isn't compatible with some JDK versions, you must have a compatible version: 17, 18, 18.0.1 or newer should work
+* Because JavaFX isn't compatible with some JDK and SDK versions, you must have a compatible version: 17, 18, 18.0.1 or newer should work
 * This program must be compiled and run differenly because it uses JavaFX.
 * Instead of javac filename.java and java filename, use the following
+MAC:
-  MAC: javac --module-path /Users/(your username here)/Downloads/javafx-(sdk or jdk)-(version of sdk or jdk that you have)/lib --add-modules javafx.controls JailCensusDisplayJPS.java
+javac --module-path /Users/(your username here)/Downloads/javafx-(sdk or jdk)-(version of sdk or jdk that you have)/lib --add-modules javafx.controls JailCensusDisplayJPS.java
 java --module-path /Users/(your username here)/Downloads/javafx-(sdk or jdk)-(version of sdk or jdk that you have/lib --add-modules javafx.controls JailCensusDisplayJPS
+WINDOWS:
-  WINDOWS: javac --module-path %PATH_TO_FX% --add-modules javafx.controls JailCensusDisplayJPS.java
+javac --module-path %PATH_TO_FX% --add-modules javafx.controls JailCensusDisplayJPS.java
 java --module-path %PATH_TO_FX% --add-modules javafx.controls JailCensusDisplayJPS
 * The file path you use to run should match the directory you save the files to.

 # Images of various datasets working in the application